kkew3/sat-minesweeper/README.md

   please wait for the next update or play with various parameters in `vboard.py`
 - you are using the Retina display of Mac computers: try scaling your browser up or down before issuing the running command again;
-- the browser containing the game interface is occluded by other windows just put it to the front
+- the browser containing the game interface is occluded by other windows: just put it to the front
 - there are background windows containing distractive contents: try closing as many background windows as possible